stfc/st2-cloud-pack/lib/openstack_query/docs/API.md

 **Arguments**:

-- `preset`: QueryPreset Enum to use - this is a special enum that specifies the logic to refine the query by. see PRESETS.md.
+- `preset`: QueryPreset Enum to use - this is a special enum that specifies the logic to refine the query by.
+See [PRESETS.md](PRESETS.md).
 - `prop`: Property Enum that the query preset will be used on -
   - e.g. If you're querying servers with `ServerQuery` - appropriate enum is `ServerProperties`
-  - some presets only accept certain props - see QUERY_MAPPINGS.md
+  - some presets only accept certain props - see [FILTER_MAPPINGS.md](FILTER_MAPPINGS.md)
 - `kwargs`: a set of optional arguments to pass along with the query preset
-  - these kwargs are dependent on the preset - see PRESETS.md
+  - these kwargs are dependent on the preset - see [PRESETS.md](PRESETS.md)

 **Example(s)**